247th Rifle Division: Operation Typhoon

 The 31st Army, commanded by Maj.
-Gen. V. N. Dalmatov, was initially comprised of four NKVD divisions, the 244th, 246th, 247th and 249th.
+Gen. V. N. Dalmatov, initially comprised four NKVD divisions, the 244th, 246th, 247th and 249th.
 On July 30 the Reserve Front was formed, under command of Army Gen. G. K. Zhukov, and the Army, which now also included the 119th Rifle Division, was assigned to it.
 It was given responsibility for a line from the Moscow Sea to Kniazhi Gory to Shiparevo and Shchuche, with its headquarters at Rzhev.
 By this time the bulk of the remnants of 16th and 20th Armies had emerged from semi-encirclement near Smolensk.

 According to an order sent by Zhukov late on August 6 the 31st Army was to defend its positions in accordance with Reserve Front order no.2/op., and conduct reconnaissance along the Lake Luchane, Moshnitsa River, Andreapol and Bely line.
 On August 25 the STAVKA directed the Army to remain in place and continue to fortify its defensive sector.
 By the beginning of September the Army had only the 119th, 247th and 249th Divisions under command due to transfers to other armies, but as of October 1 it had two more divisions under command.

 On the same date the Army's military council issued a report on the state of the Rzhev-Vyazma fortified defensive belt, which was 265-270km in length.
 In total it contained 1,277 fortifications and emplacements, of which only 317 were occupied by troops.
 The companies, battalions, regiments and divisions had no second echelons, so the depth of the defense was no more than 4-6km.
 The 247th, as one example, was deployed on a 70km front.
 The report ominously noted that the empty pillboxes and bunkers could be easily occupied by the enemy.

 The German offensive began on October 2 and by the end of the next day forces of the 7th Panzer Division had managed to break through the defenses of Western Front and seize two small bridgeheads on the east bank of the Dniepr River, which ran along the forward edge of the first belt of the Rzhev-Vyazma line.
 Due to poor communications between the STAVKA and the Reserve and Western Fronts, units of 32nd Army and 49th Army that were preparing to move by rail to other sectors were taken by surprise.
 For the same reason the 31st and 32nd Armies only learned of the fall of Kholm-Zhirkovsky on October 4.
 Despite the worsening situation the regrouping continued and the 110th Rifle Division, minus one regiment, moved to the 247th's defense sector.
 This was intended to allow the 247th, with the 510th Howitzer Artillery Regiment, 873rd Antitank Artillery Regiment, and 297th Machine Gun Battalion, to defend the fortified sector from Lipovka to Valutino.
 The rail movements were complicated by German air attacks.